camaraproject/Commonalities/documentation/API-design-guidelines.md

 ### 3.6 MIME Types
 During the API definition process, API MIME types must be identified, explaining how the data will be sent to the resource and how the resource will return it to the consumption.

-Due to interoperability reasons and in order to comply as closely as possible with REST, it is recommended using standard mime-types, avoid the creation of new mime-types.
+Due to interoperability reasons and to comply as closely as possible with REST, it is recommended using standard mime-types, avoid the creation of new mime-types.

 The standard headers that allow managing the data format are:
 - `Accept`
 - `Content-Type`

-As a MIME Types example we can identify:
+As a MIME Types example, we can identify:
 - `application/xml`
 - `application/json`